Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-Events are selected using a hardware-based trigger system that requires at least one muon candidate with no explicit selection on its minimum transverse momentum (\pt), coincident with a \PbPb bunch crossing~\cite{Khachatryan:2016bia}.
-At the trigger level, events with an energy deposit above the noise threshold in either of the two forward calorimeters are vetoed.
-For the offline analysis, events are required to have a primary interaction vertex, formed by using two or more tracks coming from the collision, that is within 20\unit{cm} along the beam axis and at a radius less than 2\unit{cm} in the transverse plane from the CMS detector center.
-To suppress hadronic \PbPb collisions, the largest energy deposits in the forward calorimeters are required to be below 7.3 and 7.6\GeV in the positive and negative rapidity sides, respectively.
-These energy requirements are determined from empty bunch-crossing events~\cite{CMS:2020skx}, providing a purity of nearly 100\% with negligible efficiency loss.
-In addition, events must contain exactly two muon candidates and no additional tracks in the range $\abs{\eta}<2.4$.
+Events are selected using a hardware-based trigger system that requires at least one muon candidate with no explicit selection on its transverse momentum (\pt), coincident with a \PbPb bunch crossing~\cite{Khachatryan:2016bia}.
+At the trigger level, events with an energy deposit above the noise threshold in either of the forward calorimeters are vetoed.
+For the off-line analysis, events must have a primary interaction vertex, formed by using two or more tracks coming from the collision, that is within 20\unit{cm} along the beam axis and at a radius less than 2\unit{cm} in the transverse plane from the detector center.
+To suppress hadronic collisions, the largest energy deposits in the forward calorimeters must be below 7.3 and 7.6\GeV in the positive and negative rapidity sides, respectively.
+These energy requirements are determined from empty bunch-crossing events~\cite{CMS:2020skx}, providing a purity of ${\approx}100\%$ with negligible efficiency loss.
+Finally, events must contain exactly two muon candidates and no additional tracks in the range $\abs{\eta}<2.4$.

-To select high-quality muons, both muons are required to be ``soft muons", as defined in Ref.~\cite{Chatrchyan:2012xi}, based on the combined information of the tracker and muon detector systems.
+To select high-quality muons, both muons must be ``soft muons," as defined in Ref.~\cite{Chatrchyan:2012xi}, based on the combined information of the tracker and muon detectors.
 Pairs of muons of opposite signs with an invariant mass in the range $2.6<m_{\mumu}<4.2\GeV$ are taken as $\PJGy$ and $\PGyP{2S}$ meson candidates.
-To reconstruct $\PJGy$ mesons at low \pt, the dimuon rapidity must satisfy $1.6<\abs{y}<2.4$ for both muons to reach the muon detector systems.
-For each muon pair, at least one of the muon candidates is required to be matched to the triggered muon.
-Combinatorial backgrounds are estimated using same-sign muon pairs, and found to be negligible after the event and muon requirements.
+To reconstruct $\PJGy$ mesons at low \pt, the dimuon rapidity must satisfy $1.6<\abs{y}<2.4$ for both muons to reach the muon detectors.
+For each muon pair, at least one of the muon candidates must match the triggered muon.
+Combinatorial backgrounds are estimated using same-sign muon pairs and are negligible after the event and muon requirements.